StartBootstrap/startbootstrap-clean-blog-jekyll/books.md

 156. **How to Spot a Fascist**, *Umberto Eco (Translated by Richard Dixon and Alastair McEwen)*, Harvill Secker, 2020.
 157. **Politics and the English Language**, *George Orwell*, Penguin Books, 2013.
 158. **Notes on Nationalism**, *George Orwell*, Penguin Books, 2018.
+159. **Slightly Chipped: Footnotes in Booklore**, *Lawrence and Nancy Goldstone*, St. Martin's Press, 1999.
+160. **A Short History of Humanity: How Migration Made Us Who We Are**, *Johannes Krause and Thomas Trappe (Translated by Caroline Waight)*, WH Allen, 2021.
-159. **Brief Notes on the Art and Manner of Arranging One's Books**, *George Perec*, Penguin Books, 2020.
+161. **Brief Notes on the Art and Manner of Arranging One's Books**, *George Perec (Translated by John Sturrock)*, Penguin Books, 2020.
-160. **Slightly Chipped: Footnotes in Booklore**, *Lawrence and Nancy Goldstone*, St. Martin's Press, 1999.
-161. **Return of a King: The Battle for Afghanistan**, *William Dalrymple*, Bloomsbury Publishing, 2014.
+162. **Return of a King: The Battle for Afghanistan**, *William Dalrymple*, Bloomsbury Publishing, 2014.

 ## Fiction